svadivazhagu/Stonkbot/README.md

     - Track portfolio worth over time
 - End a game instance
     - Track player vs. player performance over the duration of the game period.

+### Update log

+- 10/8/20 - 10/16/20
+    - Goals:
+        - Ticker price lookup
+        - Initial money
+        - Game instance creation
+        - Database creation

+    - Started development.
+Will focus on the creation of a "Game" for now.